tvaneerd/isocpp/weak_equality.md

 This paper will explain why `weak_equality` should not lead to the generation of `==` (nor `!=`).
 (See P0515 for in the introduction of `weak_equality` and `<=>` into C++.)

-The title of this paper is obviously "click-bait" like the goto paper it alludes to (https://en.wikipedia.org/wiki/Considered_harmful), but it is also accurate - an `==` operator that is "weakly equal" is an oxymoron and is _harmful_ to quality software;
+The title of this paper is obviously "click-bait" like the goto paper it alludes to, but it is also accurate - an `==` operator that is "weakly equal" is an oxymoron and is _harmful_ to quality software;
 it will break std algorithms and goes against Concepts, the Palo Alto paper (N3351), the Lakos "value paper" (N2479), Stepanov and the _Elements of Programming_ ("EoP") book,